vfx-rs/organization/README.md

 ## Meetings

 See the [ASWF public calendar](https://lists.aswf.io/calendar).
-This WG meets _meeting day/time and frequency_.
+This WG meets the first Friday of every month at 12 pm Pacific Time.

 _provide the Zoom/conference call details_